lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

   payments.
 Available on Android and iOS.
 * [BlueWallet](https://bluewallet.io/) Bitcoin and Bitcoin Lightning wallet.
   Android and iOS.
+* [BitKit](https://bitkit.to/) Bitcoin and Lighning wallet that was recently recommended to us.
+* [Aqua](https://aquawallet.io/) Bitcoin and Liquid (Lightning alternative) wallet with native support for USDT on Liquid.

 ##### What The Heck Is A "Lightning Channel"?